michielbdejong/meute/README.md

   *  sockethubRegistered: whether sockethub register command has been sent successfully,
   *  topic: irc room topics,
   *  attendance: irc room members

-* `meute.setMasterPassword(x)` where `x` is either undefined or a string: Set a client-side password with which to encrypt credentials when storing to remoteStorage, and with which to decrypt them when retrieving them.
-Should be a string, or undefined for no encryption.
-When credentials have been stored encrypted, nothing will work after a page (re-)load until you call this function with the right password.
-If you call it while credentials were unencrypted, or when they were already decrypted in a previous call, all credentials will be overwritten in remoteStorage, encrypted with the new password.

 * `meute.addAccount(platform, server, x[, y, z])`, where:
   * string `platform` is 'sockethub', 'irc', or 'email'